- Beta blockers are a type of medicine that makes the heart beat more slowly.

 What are the potential risks of beta blockers?

-Beta blockers should be avoided or used with caution for people with asthma because they can trigger asthma attacks and increase resistance to asthma drugs.
-Some types of beta-blockers may be safer than others for people with asthma.
+Beta blockers should be avoided or used with caution for people with asthma because they can trigger asthma attacks.
+Some types of beta blockers may be safer than others for people with asthma.

-Most people with chronic pulmonary obstructive disorder (COPD), particularly beta-1 selective beta blockers.
+Most people with chronic pulmonary obstructive disorder (COPD) can safely take beta blockers.

-If you have diabetes and take beta blockers, it’s a good idea to check your blood sugar more regularly since beta blockers can sometimes mask the signs of low glucose, such as rapid heartbeat.
+If you have diabetes and take beta blockers, it’s a good idea to check your blood sugar more frequently.
+This is because beta blockers can sometimes mask the signs of low glucose (hypoglycaemia), such as a fast heartbeat.

-Do not stop taking beta blockers too abruptly because that may increase your risk of a heart attack or another heart problem.
+Do not stop taking beta blockers suddenly.
+Suddenly stopping beta blockers may increase your risk of a heart attack or another heart problem.
 Always talk to your doctor before stopping treatment with a beta blocker.